paradiselabs-ai/glue-framework/docs/framework/05_best_practices.md

     role = "Verify facts with high accuracy."  // Single responsibility adhesives = [tape]  // Quick, stateless checks config {
+        model = "meta-llama/Llama-3.1-70b-instruct:free"  // Same model
         temperature = 0.2  // Lower for accuracy
     }
 }
 ```

 ### Best Practices

 1. Roles

    - Give each model a clear, single responsibility
    - Write specific, actionable role descriptions
    - Avoid overlapping responsibilities

 2. Adhesives

    - Only enable needed adhesive types
    - Use GLUE for team-wide knowledge
    - Use VELCRO for session state
    - Use TAPE for verification tasks

 3. Configuration

+   - Use the best model for the task
    - Match temperature to task type
    - Higher (0.7-0.9) for creative tasks
    - Lower (0.1-0.3) for factual tasks